wearefrank/frank-runner/README.md

-The build.xml in the config projects need to have to following content (see section [Switching projects](#switching-projects) for the content of the build.xml that should be added to the main project):
+The build.xml in the config projects need to have to following content (see section [Switching projects](#switching-projects) for the content of the build.xml that should be added to the main project) (you can rename target restart to restart-&lt;projectname&gt; to have better overview on the Last Tasks list of the Task Explorer):

 ```
 <project default="restart">